upenndigitalscholarship/jekyll-bokeh-fandom/_pages/return.md

 ---
 layout: vis
-title: "LOTR: The Return of the King"
+title: "Lord of the Rings: The Return of the King"
+short_title: "LOTR: Return of the King"
 display_site_title: true
 display_page_title: true
 order: 4